matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 - `expires_in_ms`: The lifetime in milliseconds of the access token.
 - `refresh_token`: The refresh token, which can be used to obtain new access tokens.

+This also applies to registrations done by application services.

 ### Token refresh API